keu/docs/learn/get-started-with-airflow-part-2.md

 After you complete this tutorial, you'll be able to:

-- Add a provider to your Airflow environment.
+- Add an Airflow provider to your Airflow environment.
-- Create and use an Airflow connection.
+- Create and use an [Airflow connection](connections.md).
-- Create and use an Airflow variable.
+- Create and use an [Airflow variable](airflow-variables.md).
-- Use the `GithubTagSensor` to wait for a tag to be added to a GitHub repository.
+- Use the [GithubTagSensor](https://registry.astronomer.io/providers/apache-airflow-providers-github/versions/latest/modules/GithubTagSensor) to wait for a tag to be added to a [GitHub repository](https://github.com/).
-- Use the `SimpleHTTPOperator` to query an API.
+- Use the [SimpleHTTPOperator](https://registry.astronomer.io/providers/apache-airflow-providers-http/versions/latest/modules/SimpleHttpOperator) to query an API.

 ## Time to complete

-This tutorial takes approximately 1 hour to complete.
+This tutorial takes approximately 30 minutes to complete.

 ## Assumed knowledge